woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 - Fix: Call existing filters for leaderboards in analytics. #6626
 - Fix: Set target to blank for the external links #6999
 - Fix style regression with the Chart header. #7002
+- Fix styling of the advanced filter operator selection. #7005
 - Fix: Deprecated warnings from select control @wordpress/data-controls. #7007
 - Tweak: Only fetch remote payment gateway recommendations when opted in #6964
 - Tweak: Setup checklist copy revert. #7015